Credit unions in Alabama, Florida show impressive trends in 2018

 Patrick La Pine

-The League of Southeastern Credit Unions & Affiliates represents 333 credit unions in Alabama, Florida and Georgia, with a combined total of more than $120 billion in assets and more than 10.3 million members.
-LSCU provides advocacy and regulatory information; education and training; cooperative initiatives (including financial education outreach); media relations and information; and business solutions.
+The League of Southeastern Credit Unions & Affiliates represents 302 credit unions throughout Alabama, Florida, and Georgia and has a combined total of more than $175 billion in assets and more than 11.6 million members.
+LSCU provides advocacy, compliance services, education and training, cooperative initiatives, and communications.
 For more information, visit www.lscu.coop.
-Follow the League on Twitter or Facebook.
+Follow LSCU on LinkedIn, Twitter, and Facebook.